 Crawlspace Encapsulation Services

-Many traditional vented crawlspaces are humid, damp, musty, moldy and infested with pests.
+What most people don’t know about crawlspace encapsulation is that many traditional vented crawlspaces are humid, damp, musty, moldy and infested with pests.
 Dirty, unhealthy crawlspace air (often containing mold spores, particulate fiberglass insulation, dust mites, or other allergens), rises and mixes with inside air through small, hidden air leaks in the floors, walls, and ducts.
 These air infiltration points exist in the form of unsealed electrical, plumbing, and HVAC penetrations in the framing members.
 Humid outside air seeps into your crawlspace through a variety of leakage points in the foundation wall, condensing when it comes into contact with cold surfaces like air conditioning ducts and equipment, floor joists, plumbing, and insulation.
 Wet wood will eventually rot and can easily attract wood destroying organisms like termites.
+Performing timely wood rot repairs can make the difference in how much you’ll be faced with in both termite control and termite damage repair costs.

 If your HVAC equipment is in an unsealed crawlspace, it is exposed to completely unconditioned outside air, making the system work that much harder to overcome the ambient air temperature that surrounds the furnace/air handler and ductwork.
 And unfortunately, old vapor barriers on many crawlspace floors are often ineffective because of bunching, folding, puncturing, untaped or poorly sealed seams, and/or less than 100% coverage of the crawlspace soil floor.
 Encapsulating your crawlspace or replacing old vapor barriers can protect your home and your family from these complications and keep your home in good repair.